 Co-founder & CPO at Luigi’s Box

 AI-powered Visual Search & Browsing, Visual Recommending, and Automatic Image Tagging simplify and speed up the ad search for users, as well as enrich the content and make standard search tools more effective.
-The bottlenecked mobile search is looking at a complete transformation where instead of text, the image or even video becomes the dominant way of the website navigation.
+The bottlenecked mobile search is looking at a complete transformation where instead of text, image or even video becomes the dominant way of website navigation.

 Marketplaces that manage to implement AI solutions in the right way are seeing large improvements in user engagement, matchmaking between sellers and buyers, while at the same time increase the time-on-site and number of ads viewed.
 Implementing AI technologies is not an easy task, but if done right, the pay-off is immediate.